 What is the purpose of the loan program?

-To provide long-term, low-interest loans to farmers, ranchers, and landowners to install conservation measures on private land.
+To provide long-term, low-interest loans to farmers, ranchers, and landowners to install conservation measures.

 When was the loan program started?